-Yes, It Was One Game; But Do Bruins Have Something With This Third Line?
+NESN

 So what does that tell you?
 Well, it says Cassidy wasn’t afraid to use the trio in all three zones, and no matter where they on the ice they were they essentially dominated play.

-Part of the reason Bjork has stayed in the lineup is because he rounded out the defensive side of his game (injuries are another, more obvious, part).
+Part of the reason Bjork has stayed in the lineup is that he rounded out the defensive side of his game (injuries are another, more obvious, part).
 Offensive dry spells become more forgivable to Cassidy when players take care of business in the defensive end, and Bjork getting utilized on the penalty kill (he had 1:02 shorthanded ice time against the Habs) signifies a growing trust.
 If Senyshyn also can show he’s fine enough as a defender, one has to think Cassidy won’t immediately break that line up if the Bruins fall behind in games.

 The obvious worry still would exist that one or both of those wingers is going to flame out for lengthy stretches.
 Given that happens to most every young player, that would be a legitimate concern.
 But if both Senyshyn and Bjork prove they can be legitimate NHL players who are going to go through dry spells, then it makes it easier to just slot other players in since the overall forward depth has been bolstered.

 Sure, things might change as players get healthier — the Bruins still are without Joakim Nordstrom, Karson Kuhlman and Par Lindholm.
-However, the third line, at least in its, showed some promise in an area where answers were needed.
+However, the third line, at least in its current form, showed some promise in an area where answers were needed.

 Thumbnail photo via Eric Bolte/USA TODAY Sports Images